 If, on the other hand, your balance sheet is lop-sided with unneeded assets and crippling debt, is an indicator of issues that need to be addressed.
 And, if your income statement is bleeding cash and are hindered from making a decent profit because of unproductive systems, then that, too, must be worked on.

 Fortunately, most businesses do have hidden cash they can access.
-So, when you think of bookkeeping basics and cash flow, look at the 11 potential hiding places we have described here, and you may find unexpected sources of cash that you could really use.
+For good bookkeeping tips think of bookkeeping basics and cash flow, look at the 11 potential hiding places we have described here, and you may find unexpected sources of cash that you could really use.
 Actually, don't wait, start looking!

 you need help identifying cash or areas in your business where you can improve